bcarr092/pyCovertAudio/README.md

 make install
 ```

-*Note*: In order for the build to succeedd PYTHON_LIB and PYTHON_INCLUDE must point to a location that contains python built for the same target and architecture that pyCovertAudio is being built for.
+*Note*: In order for the build to succeed PYTHON_LIB and PYTHON_INCLUDE must point to a location that contains python built for the same target and architecture that pyCovertAudio is being built for.

+pyCovertAudio can be installed to the same directory, the installation script will generate the appropriate sub-directories for each platform, target, and architecture combination.
+To execute pyCovertAudio copy the `<install directory>` to the platform you want to run it on, set the *PYTHONPATH* environment variable appropriately (see above), and run pyCovertAudio.

 Contributors
 ============